julien-arino/math-of-data-science/slides/MATH2740-slides-01-what_is_data_science_and_why_math.md

 # In days of yore (circa 2010)

-“Big data is like teenage sex: everyone talks about it, nobody really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it...”
+> Big data is like teenage sex: everyone talks about it, nobody really knows how to do it, everyone thinks everyone else is doing it, so everyone claims they are doing it...

-Attributed to Dan Ariely (Duke University)
+Attributed to [Dan Ariely](https://twitter.com/danariely/status/287952257926971392?lang=en) (Duke University)

-The vocabulary has evolved: big data $\to$ complex data $\to$ data science
+The vocabulary has evolved, big data $\to$ complex data $\to$ data science, but Data Science remains a loosely defined concept, although things are becoming better

 ---